srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

 Did he just happen to run into it by chance?

 Surprisingly, the answer is "yes".
-Of course, he had an unparalleled instinct for math that he whetted with years of practice and research.
+Of course, he had an unparalleled instinct for math that he whetted with years of practice.
-There has to be a certain train of thought that he boarded to arrive at this revelation, that any periodic signal can be represented as a sum of simpler harmonics.
+There has to be a certain train of thought that he boarded to arrive at the revelation that any periodic signal can be represented as a sum of simpler harmonics.
 But that line of thinking was never publicized, and as you'll see in the next section, there have been people who've thought of this even before Fourier himself did!

 The important part is that Fourier asked a question that was mocked as stupid and bizarre until he presented a proof.